-The FY14 budget includes funding for sponsoring the National Association of State Energy Offices (NASEO) which coordinates efforts amongst state energy offices.
-The FY14 budget for Memberships and Dues includes carryover for commitments made in previous years that will be paid in FY14 and also includes funding for other potential FY14 memberships including the Consortium for Energy Efficiency and the Clean Energy States Alliance.
+The budget includes funding for sponsoring the National Association of State Energy Offices (NASEO) which coordinates efforts amongst state energy offices.
+The budget for Memberships and Dues includes funding for potential FY15 memberships including the Consortium for Energy Efficiency (CEE), the Design Lights Consortium (DLC), and the Clean Energy States Alliance.